Mathias Zdarsky: Biography

-Zdarsky was born on 25 February 1856 in Kožichovice in Moravia, then Austria-Hungary, present Czech Republic.
+Zdarsky was born on 25 February 1856 in Kožichovice in Moravia, then the Austrian Empire, present-day Czech Republic.

 Inspired by Norway's Fridtjof Nansen's 1888 crossing of Greenland, he adapted skis for use on alpine terrain.
 In 1890, he developed a steel binding (the "Lilienfelder Stahlsohlenbindung"), which made steep mountain slopes and gate runs possible.
 Zdarsky felt the earlier bindings did not hold the foot firmly enough, and so he designed binding with a strong, sprung, steel sole, which is the basis of modern ski bindings.
 As in the earlier Norwegian skiing, he used only one ski pole.
 Unlike today, the skier steered by using their elbows.

 In January 1905, Zdarsky demonstrated a steep downhill descent, and was among the first to publicize this development in Central Europe.
 To show the superiority of his ski technology, he skied the "Breite Ries" at Schneeberg, Austria.
 On 19 March 1905 he organized the first alpine ski race (on the Muckenkogel via Lilienfeld, Austria) (though Crans-Montana in Switzerland had already run the first Kandahar descent race, in January 1901).
 This event had 24 participants, however it attained little attention beyond ski enthusiasts.
 In 1922 the Englishman Arnold Lunn invented the shorter, but more difficult slalom race, which had greater appeal.

 During World War I, he taught mountain troops skiing and advanced avalanche training.
 He described his skiing techniques in his book Die Lilienfelder Skilauf-Technik (The Lilienfelder Ski Method).
 First published in 1897, seventeen editions were published up to 1925.
 He died in St. Pölten, Austria on 20 June 1940.